igordejanovic/parglare/docs/grammar.md

-# The grammar object and related APIs
+# The grammar class and related APIs

 After you write your grammar either as a Python string or as a separate file the next step is to instantiate the grammar object that will be used to create the